IlMusu/IlMusuEnchantmentsMod/README.md

 1. Elytra Item

 ## TELEKINESIS ENCHANTMENT (I)
-The <b>Telekinesis Enchantment</b> teleports the loot dropped by entities at the player position only if the player killed that entity using a weapon equipped with this enchantment.
+The <b>Telekinesis Enchantment</b> teleports the loot dropped by entities at the player position only if the player killed that entity using a weapon equipped with this enchantment: the range of this enchantment is unlimited.

 <details>
 <summary><b>Details here</b></summary>